 The Registrar will enter these details into a computer system and will give you the opportunity to check that they are correct.
 The information will be written into a register.
 This is the 'original' legal record and you should check it very carefully before signing it as any mistakes may be difficult to correct later on.

 Both documents are free of charge.
 You can buy a death certificate from the Registrar.

-To contact us please phone 01329 236100 or use our Tell Us Once online form.
-We will then pass on the details of the deceased to all of the relevant departments within the council.
+To contact us please phone 01329 236100 or use the Government's Tell Us Once online form .
+They will then pass on the details of the deceased to all of the relevant departments.